hipe/tmx/doc_test/README.md

     # the above blank lines are discarded because we are in a text span
     #    this line is three (not four) spaces deeper so it is text
     #       same here, still text because it's 3 deeper (not 4)
-    #           but as soon as we are 4 lines deeper, this is "code."
+    #           but as soon as we are 4 spaces deeper, this is "code."
     #                         code can go arbitrarily deeply: local margin
     #                         from the last text line holds throughout
     #